 An occupational therapist completes a 5 or 6-year post-baccalaureate occupational therapy degree.
 An occupational therapy assistant completes a 2-year associate degree program.
 Both must complete a supervised fieldwork program during their studies and pass a national certification exam (NBCOT).

-Many states require continuing education courses to be taken to maintain licensing.
+Many states require continuing education courses to be taken to maintain licensing (state-specific requirements).

 What kind of problems can OT treat?